The Road to Quantum Computational Supremacy: What is quantum computational supremacy?

 Upper bounds are positive results while lower bounds are negative.
 Upper bounds are useful when we want to show that a problem can be solved by a ``good'' algorithm.
 But if we want to argue that no algorithm solving a problem can be better than a given one, or perhaps that some problem is so hard that we can't possibly hope to find a good solution to it, we need lower bounds.

 In mathematics and theoretical computer science it is well-known that negative results are more difficult to prove than positive ones.
 In classical computability theory it is more difficult to prove incomputability than computability, and in complexity theory lower bounds are more difficult to prove than upper bounds~\cite{Sipser:1996:ITC:524279}.
 The superiority of Shor's quantum algorithm~\cite{shor:94} is a prime example.
 A methodology for proving lower bounds in quantum computing is discussed in~\cite[p.~144--149]{Gruska}.
-Sometimes unproved claims about the quantum superiority of a quantum algorithm have been shown to be incorrect: an example is the superiority of Deutsch's quantum algorithm over any classical one, see~\cite{Deutsch:1985aa,Calude:2007aa}.
+Sometimes unproved claims about the quantum superiority of a quantum algorithm have been shown to be incorrect: an example is the superiority of Deutsch's quantum algorithm over any classical one, see~{\cite{Deutsch:1985aa,Calude:2007aa,Johansson2017}}.

-Another issue is correctness: how do we know that the quantum computer solution is indeed correct---quantum computing is a probabilistic type of computation---if we can't check it with a reliably tested classical computer?
-Even classically correctness is a difficult problem.
+Another issue is correctness: how do we know that the quantum computer solution is indeed correct---quantum computing is a probabilistic type of computation---if we can't check it with a reliably tested classical computer? { For a promising approach see~\cite{aharonov2017interactive,howtoverifyQC}.} Meantime we note that even classical correctness is a very difficult problem.
 The Ackermann $A$ function~\cite{ackermann:28} is a singular example: computing the value of $A(x,y)$ is prohibitively difficult because the function is computable but not primitive recursive, but testing the predicate $A(x,y)=z$ is very easy~\cite{DBLP:journals/ipl/Calude87}.

 Finally, the discussion about quantum supremacy suggests a misleading comparison between classical and quantum computing.
 If a quantum computer can outdo {\bf any} classical computer on one problem we have quantum supremacy, even if classical computers could be at least as good as quantum ones in solving many (most) other problems.